need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 empty-document guard applies specifically to adopting the template's Settings Profiles library.

-Older plugin versions still support the normal forward-only filtering, but cannot provide the durable proof Neptune needs to clear an override after an administrator change.
-Neptune shows a compatibility warning when the plugin should be updated.

 ## Which Settings Can Be Overridden?

 The browser includes synchronized profile settings from Appearance, Home,